Info You Need

 We recommend you bring along banners/posters that explain what your product/offering is.
 Using bright, vibrant and interesting imagery increases your booth appeal.

-Bring along relevant brochures (destination specific based on the focus of the show) and ensure your flyers are consistent with show branding.
+Bring along relevant brochures and ensure your flyers are consistent with Travel Expo branding.
+Templates are available on Useful Documents section of this site.

 Your booth panels are black velcro receptive fabric.
 Velcro dots, sellotape, scissors or any other stationery items are not provided.

-You are not permitted to place any of your show collateral outside of your booth on adjacent or adjoining walls, or around any other part of the show.
+You are not permitted to place any of your expo collateral outside of your booth on adjacent or adjoining walls, or around any other part of the expo.

-Two weeks prior to each show the Exhibitor's Manual will be available online.
+Two weeks prior to each show the Exhibitor's Manual will be available online in the Useful Documents section.
 Please ensure you are familiar with all the information about this event.

 Exhibitor start and finish times

-On show day the venue will be open from 7am.
+On expo day the venue will be open from 7am.

-If your stand is unattended because you arrive late or leave early it gives your company and the show an unprofessional look, and you are not available for any queries from the public or Flight Centre consultants.
+If your stand is unattended because you arrive late or leave early it gives your company and the Travel Expo an unprofessional look, and you are not available for any queries from the public or Flight Centre consultants.

-If you have an unexpected emergency and are running late on show day, please contact the Expo Manager on 021 826 513 so that we know when to expect you.
+If you have an unexpected emergency and are running late on expo day, please contact the Expo Manager on 021 826 513 so that we know when to expect you.

 Flights and accommodation